Christopher-Whiteley-ntt/local-kiban-clone/docs/config-modifications.md

             - resolver: usernameMatchingUserEntityName
 ```

-configure to use catalog and organisation from altemista gitlab
+configure to use catalog and organisation groups/users from altemista and github
 ```yaml
 catalog:
   import: